watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 4. Enter a passphrase when prompted, and **don't forget it**!

-5. Because you entered `.ssh/fabmedical`e, ssh-keygen generates the file in the `.ssh` folder in your user folder, where the cloud shell opens by default.
+5. Because you entered `.ssh/fabmedical` the ssh-keygen generates the file in the `.ssh` folder in your user folder, where the cloud shell opens by default.

    ![In this screenshot of the cloud shell window, ssh-keygen -t RSA -b 2048 -C admin@fabmedical has been typed and run at the command prompt.
 Information about the generated key appears in the window.](media/b4-image57.png)